alexrbranch/AI-Agent-Story-Teller/Development_Documentation.md

 2. Modularized the agent construction.
 Created a class to spin up new agents with unique systems prompts and temperatures.

 3. Request user inputs for a story theme and the name of the main character.
 A single storyteller agent outputs a typical story with a "once upon a time" introduction.
 Typical story, not much creativity/variety.

+4. Added an outliner agent.
+Tested independently to validate the json output of the story structure.
+The storyteller handles the json outline well and produces a well structured story.

+5. Added logging to save agent outputs for debugging later.